What activities are in and around Tulum for your vacation?

 Laguna Kaan Luum

-Looking form the dock back toward the shore at Kaan Luum Lagoon.
+Looking from the dock back toward the shore at Kaan Luum Lagoon.

 Muyil river float